 7. Foam Backing for Added Support

 If your headliner suffers from thinning padding, consider adding a foam backing.
 This technique not only provides extra support but also restores the original thickness for a flawless appearance.
 Carefully select a foam material that complements the existing padding, and ensure it adheres securely to prevent future sagging.
 This additional layer of support can make a significant difference, especially in older vehicles.
-(See Also: How to Attach Patches to Jeep Headliner: A Comprehensive Guide)
+(See Also: Do All BMWs Have Leather Seats?
+Exploring Seat Options in BMW Models)

 8. Professional Steam Cleaning for Stains